tilderain/CaveStoryNDS/README.txt

 	-Fixed bosses damage frames not appearing half the time.
 	-Fix camera position in H**l ending event.
-	-Tile 0 is no longer rendered. v0.2:
+	-Tile 0 is no longer rendered.
+	-Added some "fun" ROMs to play.
+	v0.3a:
+		Fix shooting while dead in netplay. v0.2:
 	-Japanese language support!
 	-Reduced filesize, so it can run on more flashcarts.
 (ADPCM sound with waveconv.exe)